jeff-wise/lulo-haskell/README.md

 ### 2. Creating Documents

-We defined a schema for our quiz data type as well as its constituent types.
-Now we can create some values that match those types.
-We'll create an example quiz that fits the specification above.
+We just defined a schema to represent our quiz and its components.
+The schema is equivalent to a type in a programming language -- it defines the set of possible values that may exist.
+In this case, our quiz schema defines the set of valid quizzes.
+We'll say our quiz matches the schema if our quiz has the same structure and values defined by the schema.
+Let's create a quiz about chess that matches our quiz schema.

 ```yaml
 name: Chess Quiz